Nameless Rumia's Wiki

 1. Do nothing.
 Will they scramble or congregate?
 Will it just die?
 Will some random teenager attempt to revive it in a few years or decades?
 Will you make a comeback?
 Who knows!

 2. Make the community-chosen successor official.
-What are you?
-Some kind of politician?
-This would please some people, but why go through the effort of sticking around to do this?
+What are you, a politician?
+This would please a number of people, but why go through the effort of sticking around to do this?

-3. Announce an unexpected successor at the last possible minute, despite the fact that the community had already picked its successor.
+3. Announce an unexpected successor at the last possible minute, despite the reality that the community had already picked its successor.
 Late 55chan was a huge mess.

 4. Don't care and just nuke it all.
 The fun option!
 There was never any form of culture or life here, so slap on a robots.txt file to kill the Wayback Archive.10) Effectively, this is a spicier Option 3a.